boazsegev/plezi/README.md

 Plezi supports ERB (i.e. `template.html.erb`), Slim (i.e. `template.html.slim`), Haml (i.e. `template.html.haml`), CoffeeScript (i.e. `asset.js.coffee`) and Sass (i.e. `asset.css.scss`) right out of the box... and it's even extendible using the `Plezi::Renderer.register` and `Plezi::AssetManager.register`

-## More about Plezi Controller classes
+## Longer version - Plezi Controller classes

 One of the best things about the Plezi is it's ability to take in any class as a controller class and route to the classes methods with special support for RESTful methods (`index`, `show`, `new`, `save`, `update`, `delete`, `before` and `after`) and for WebSockets (`pre_connect`, `on_open`, `on_message(data)`, `on_close`, `broadcast`, `unicast`, `multicast`, `on_broadcast(data)`, `register_as(identity)`, `notify`).